california-energy-commission/2019-HERS-Documents-Schema/README.md

 ## Reports

-We have two reports located in the `tools\output` directory.
+We have three reports located in the `tools\output` directory.

+- docid: **CSV** report that is a summary of the original main schema files DocID element which is best viewed in Excel
-- **Excel** report with charts which reports on the files in the repository
+- excel: **Excel** report with charts which reports on the files in the repository
-- **Web based** report using mainly HTML, JavaScript and CSS that reports on the Ruby code
+- rubycritic: **Web based** report using mainly HTML, JavaScript and CSS that reports on the Ruby code

 The Excel report is best seen in Excel but can be opened with other programs like Google Sheets.
 The HTML files in the RubyCritic report can be opened locally with a web browser.